RajDevO/m_project_001_manifest/README.md

 # m_project_001_manifest

-# The updated manifest file (deployment.yaml) will be ready for deployement.
+The updated manifest file # deployment.yaml # will be ready for deployement.
-# I have used ArgoCD to dpeloy the application of minikube K8s cluster.
+I have used ArgoCD -GitOps to dpeloy the application of minikube K8s cluster.